kiboschool/programming1-week-4-exercises/README.md

 To find the average (or 'arithmetic mean'), you add up all the numbers and divide by how many numbers there are.

+## Testing

+First, try commenting out the initial list, and testing your loop with lists with averages that you know.
+The list `[1]` should have an average of 1, the list `[1,2,3]` should have an average of `2`, etc.

-Run the tests to check your solution.
-They won't tell you the right answer, but printing the right answer should pass the tests.
+Then, uncomment the list and run the tests to check your solution.

 ## Hints